nepenth/knowledge-base/README.md

 ### Data Serialization <a name="data-serialization"></a>
-"Data Serialization explores efficient data representation formats like Protobuf and JSON for API communication, storage, and interoperability."
+"Data Serialization explores formats like Protobuf and JSON for efficient data exchange, focusing on their technical trade-offs in performance, flexibility, and compatibility."
 *Subcategories: Protobuf Vs Json*
 *Items: 1*